-Florida Family Filed Wrongful Death Suit In Case Involving Baby Left In Hot Car
+What Constitues a Florida Wrongful Death Suit When Involving a Baby Left in a Hot Car?

 A Florida family brought a wrongful death suit against Ewing’s Love and Hope Preschool daycare and daycare co-owner Darryl Ewing for child neglect regarding 4-month-old Brooklyn Blount, who was found unconscious in a hot vehicle and died shortly thereafter.